Most people taking vitamin D3 don’t realise they may need K2 alongside it.

 Arterial Health

-The Rotterdam Study — a large Dutch cohort study — found that higher dietary K2 intake was associated with a 57% lower risk of dying from cardiovascular disease and significantly less aortic calcification.
-K1 intake showed no such association, underlining the importance of K2 specifically.
+The Rotterdam Study — a large Dutch cohort study following over 4,800 adults for 10 years — found that higher dietary K2 intake was associated with a 57% lower risk of dying from cardiovascular disease and significantly less aortic calcification.
+The same was not true for vitamin K1, underlining that this effect is specific to K2.

 Why D3 and K2 Work Better Together

 The combination matters because D3 increases calcium absorption, but without K2, that extra calcium has no guidance system.
-It may end up in soft tissue and arterial walls rather than bone.
+This is the calcium paradox in practice: more calcium in circulation, but insufficient K2-activated MGP to prevent it depositing in artery walls, and insufficient activated osteocalcin to bind it into bone.

-Note on anticoagulants: If you take warfarin or other blood-thinning medication, speak to your GP before taking K2, as it may interact with these drugs.
+Note on anticoagulants: If you take warfarin or other blood-thinning medication, speak with your GP before taking any vitamin K supplement, as K2 can interact with these drugs.

 Do I need to take K2 with vitamin D3?

-You don’t have to, but there’s a reasonable case for it.
+You don’t have to, but there’s a strong mechanistic case for it.
 D3 increases calcium absorption — K2 helps direct that calcium into bone rather than soft tissue and arteries.
-If you’re supplementing D3 at doses of 1,000 IU or above, adding K2 as MK-7 is worth considering.
+If you’re supplementing D3 at doses of 1,000 IU or above, adding K2 as MK-7 is a well-reasoned step.

 What’s the difference between K1 and K2?